 Do you like the idea of buying shares in Disney?
 The multinational entertainment giant certainly merits further investigation.
-Nonetheless, however good you feel about an investment, it’s wise to familiarise yourself with the fundamentals of stock investing before you take buy Disney stock.
+Nonetheless, however good you feel about an investment, it’s wise to familiarise yourself with the fundamentals of stock investing before you buy Disney shares.
 Which is why we’ve created a variety of easy to digest learning resources.
 Read on and we’ll help you get the skills and knowledge you need to make a smart investment.

 Ready to invest in Disney shares?
 Review the links below to find an online broker that works for you.
 Our helpful guides take you through the best investment choices, breaking down the best online brokerages and introducing different methods of investing.